 With a great community atmosphere and friendly locals, the weekly market is a wonderful place to be to connect with the community, artists, and local businesses.
 It’s a nice way to spend time outdoors in the sun wandering around and checking out the variety of products.

+I love that this gives you a local perspective, it’s a truly unique activity on Waiheke Island and a great way to get out of the main tourist areas.
 No matter who you are, there will be something here that will capture your interest!
 Be sure to pop down on a Saturday morning if you are around.

-18. Go on a scenic flight
+17. Go on a scenic flight

 Don’t spend all your time on foot, explore Waiheke Island by going up in the air on a scenic flight.
-Book a 30-minute Scenic Flight and immerse yourself in the scenery of not only Waiheke but also the Rangitoto volcano, Treasure Island, and Auckland city as you are flown in a Cessna aircraft.
+Book a 30-minute Scenic Flight and immerse yourself in the scenery of not only Waiheke but also the Rangitoto Volcano, Treasure Island, and Auckland City as you are flown in a Cessna aircraft.

 No matter how much you explore Waiheke Island, you will not get the opportunity to see it like this!

-Related read: See more of beautiful New Zealand from the air with one of the best scenic flights from Queenstown!
+Related Read: See more of beautiful New Zealand from the air with one of the best scenic flights from Queenstown!

 Where to Stay on Waiheke Island, NZ